 If you own a building and it’s used for business purposes, having the right insurance is important.
 You need to protect the stock and equipment inside your property, and against loss of rent, if something goes wrong.
 If a tenant occupies the building you won’t need to cover their stock or equipment unless the property is part-furnished.
 At Heath Insurance, we can tailor a Commercial Property Owners package to suit you.

 Most commercial policies include buildings insurance.
 They usually cover the repair or rebuild of your property if something happens to it.
 Speak to one of our advisors to check what is considered ‘insurable’ on each policy.
 Risks usually include incidents such as fire, flooding, burst pipes and fallen trees.

-Whether you operate a business out of your commercial property or if you rent it out, you may still need contents insurance.
+Whether you operate a business out of your commercial property or rent it out, you may still need contents insurance.
 You may, for example, have fixtures and fittings that are included in your agreement to consider.
-If you happen to own a shop, for example, there may be many items that don’t necessarily belong to the building, but that aren’t classed as stock.
+If you own a shop, there may be items that don’t belong to the building, but aren’t classed as stock.
 It’s also important to declare an accurate stock take to your insurance provider.

 Loss of rent